manentif/Esri/samples/03_org_administrators/AdminCreatePortal/README.md

 # Introduction
-This folder Python and batch scripts that will help populate a fresh portal with users, groups and content for each of the user accounts.
+This folder contains Python and batch scripts that will help populate a fresh portal with users, groups and content for each of the user accounts.
 You can find the list of users and groups in the corresponding `users.csv` and `groups.csv` files.